Cognigy/Documentation/docs/en/docs/live-agent/conversation-workflow.md

 ### Assign Agent
 <div class="divider"></div>

-If the inbox has been created with 'auto assign' not clicked, the conversation will not be automatically assigned to any agent.
+If the Inbox has been created without 'auto assign' selected, Conversations will not be automatically assigned to Agents.

-Click on the drop-box below Assigned Agent and select the Agent name.
-You can change the agents assigned here at any time.
+Click on the drop-box within the Assigned Agent menu and select the Agent name.
+You can change the Agents assigned here at any time.

 <figure>